-- Paste your text document in the text area (top text area if you
+- Paste your text document into the text area (top text area if you

 already converted some text).

-- Select one or more conversion methods in the left pane.
-All text
+- Select one or more text conversion methods in the left pane.

 in the pane.
 For example, if you selected "To LowerCase" and "Sort

-text" methods then the text will be converted to lower case and then
+text" then the text will be converted to lower case and then

-- Click on the "Convert" button located below all conversion
+- Click on the "Convert" button located at the bottom of the left

-- If you want to apply different conversion to already converted
+- If you want to apply other actions to already converted

 "Copy to top window" button, then select desired conversion